AristurtleDev/building-2d-games-with-monogame/documentation/chapter-04-designing-the-game/04-00-designing-the-game.md

 ## Game Summary
+### Pitch
 MonoGameSnake is a recreation of the classic snake game.
-In MonoGameSnake, players control a constantly moving "snake".
-The player can choose which of four directions the snake is moving in with the goal of collecting an item that will increase both the players score and the length of the snake.
+Players control the snake by choosing its movement direction (up, down, left, or right), trying to collect the food items that increase the snake's length and player's score.
 Colliding with the body of the snake ends the game.

-## Inspiration
+### Inspiration
 The inspiration for MonoGameSnake is the more known variant of snake that was originally developed for the Nokia 6110 cell phones